-Two-year monogram winner ... veteran presence and two-time captain who provides leadership by example within heart of Fighting Irish defense ... prototypical and incredibly durable center back who has started 45 of Notre Dame's 46 matches during her first two seasons (going distance in 38 of those 45 appearances, eight of which went to double overtime) ... very athletic and uses her length to cover ground extremely well ... gives Notre Dame a significant threat in the air on set pieces at both ends of the pitch ... calm and composed on the ball ... intricate knowledge of defensive tactics and positioning ... embraces challenge of defending some of nation's top strikers ... has developed even further during past two offseasons, breaking into the starting lineup with U.S. Under-20 Women's National Team that won 2014 CONCACAF title and qualified for FIFA U-20 Women's World Cup in Canada ... expected to be one of cornerstones of Irish backline once again this season.
+Three-year monogram winner ... veteran presence and three-time captain who provides leadership by example within heart of Fighting Irish defense ... prototypical and incredibly durable center back who has started in each contest of her Notre Dame career ... very athletic and uses her length to cover ground extremely well ... gives Notre Dame a significant threat in the air on set pieces at both ends of the pitch ... calm and composed on the ball ... intricate knowledge of defensive tactics and positioning ... embraces challenge of defending some of nation's top strikers ... has developed even further during the offseasons, breaking into the starting lineup with U.S. Under-20 Women's National Team that won 2014 CONCACAF title and qualified for FIFA U-20 Women's World Cup in Canada ... expected to be one of cornerstones of Irish backline once again this season.

 NATIONAL TEAM HIGHLIGHTS: Mainstay in the U.S. Soccer youth national team system since 2009 (currently with U-20s) ... has 16 caps during combined 2013-14 U-20 cycle (as of Aug.
 1), starting 11 times ...named to 2014 U.S. U-20 Women's World Cup Team ...helped USA to 2014 CONCACAF U-20 Championship, starting all five matches and going the distance in four of them (all but group-stage win over Guatemala when she served as captain and then was subbed at halftime of 10-1 American win) ... also earned assist on goal early in semifinal win over Trinidad & Tobago (6-0) that clinched United States' berth in FIFA U-20 Women's World Cup ... along with Roccaro, helped anchor American defense that outscored its five CONCACAF tournament opponents by 29-0 margin, marking the first time in six appearances that the USA swept through the tournament without allowing a goal ... joined in various U-20 camps in 2013 by Notre Dame classmate Roccaro, as well as Irish sophomores Morgan Andrews and Kaela Little ... participated in June U-20 camp in Portland, Ore. ... started both matches on Swedish exhibition tour in May/June, going full 90 against Sweden U-20s (3-1) and playing first half against Sweden U-23s (1-0) ... made U-20 debut at 12 Nations Tournament in La Manga, Spain, in February 2013 ... appeared in all three matches, starting finale vs. Sweden (0-0) ... joined Notre Dame seniors Karin Simonian and Taylor Schneider, and Irish classmates Roccaro and Brittany Von Rueden in the 2011 U-18 and 2010 U-17 National Team player pools ... started all four matches for U-17 National Team at 2010 U-16 Nordic Cup in Denmark (USA won title, outscoring its four opponents by a combined 13-1 margin) ... was part of 2009 U-15 National Team player pool with Roccaro and Von Rueden.